 Using geographical indications

-Once a geographical indication (GI) is registered, it may be used by any producer or trader whose products meet its criteria.
+A registered geographical indication may be used by any producer or trader whose products meet its criteria.

 A person may use a registered New Zealand GI in relation to a: